Stephenson-Software/dca-study-hub/README.md

-# 🐳 Docker Certified Associate (DCA) Exam Prep
+# 🐳 DCA Study Hub

-This repository contains study materials, checklists, notes, and resources to help prepare for the [Docker Certified Associate (DCA)](https://www.docker.com/certification/certified-associate/) exam.
+Welcome to the **DCA Study Hub** — a centralized, open-source resource for preparing for the [Docker Certified Associate (DCA)](https://www.docker.com/certification/certified-associate/) exam.

-Whether you're just getting started or in the final review phase, this repo is designed to help you structure your learning, build hands-on skills, and track your readiness.
+Whether you're just getting started or entering final review, this hub is designed to help you structure your learning, build hands-on skills, and track your readiness.

 ---

 ## 📘 About the DCA Exam

-The Docker Certified Associate exam is designed for software engineers, DevOps professionals, and system administrators with 6–12 months of Docker experience.
+The Docker Certified Associate exam is aimed at software engineers, DevOps professionals, and system administrators with 6–12 months of Docker experience.

 **Exam Details:**